firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-97:12">Rejoice in the LORD, ye righteous; and give thanks at the remembrance of his holiness.</p>

-<p id="psa-98:1"><A Psalm.> O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.</p>
+<p id="psa-98:1">O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.</p>

 <p id="psa-98:2">The LORD hath made known his salvation: his righteousness hath he openly shewed in the sight of the heathen.</p>